 We had tried to get out of Ullapool.

 As night fell we had headed north, but with the petrol needle pointing south.
-And no petrol stations anywhere.
+And no petrol stations to be found anywhere.

 We asked a man poking around in the dark front garden of the very final house on the road out of Ullapool, and watched Highland hospitality clash with Scottish miserliness.
 All acted out in front of us in some turmoiled performance.

-“Aye, there’s nae petrol stations for miles round here.”
+“Aye, there’s no petrol stations for miles round here.”
 A pause.
 “I have some petrol though.”

-A longer delay and then with a bereaved exhaling of air: “I could give you some I suppose.”
+A longer delay and then with a bereaved exhaling of air: “I could give you a drop I suppose.”